bacomatic/sudoku-serve/README.md

     <td>/sudoku/boards</td>
     <td>
         List boards that have been created.
 Note that not all boards may have been generated yet.
         This endpoint supports query parameters, see below for a description.
+The returned list only contains board ID, size and random seed.
+To get full board information you will need to request it by ID.
     </td>
   </tr>
   <tr>